A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Introduction

 \section{Introduction}

-Metaheuristics are often used to find nearly optimal solutions of hard optimization problems with a reasonable amount of time.
-There are two main categories of metaheuristics~\cite{blum2003metaheuristics,jaradat2016effect}: trajectory-based metaheuristics and population-based ones.
+Metaheuristics are often used to find nearly optimal solutions of hard optimization problems within a reasonable amount of time.
+There are two main categories of metaheuristics~\cite{nesmachnow2014overview,jaradat2016effect}: trajectory-based metaheuristics and population-based ones.
 A trajectory-based metaheuristic iteratively improves a single solution and forms a search trajectory in the solution space.
-Most trajectory-based metaheuristics are based on Local Search (LS) and they employ different strategies to escape from local optima in order to explore the solution space.
-Examples of trajectory-based metaheuristics include Simulated Annealing (SA)~\cite{aarts2005simulated}, Tabu Search (TS)~\cite{glover1999tabu} and Guided Local Search (GLS)~\cite{voudouris1997guided,voudouris2003guided}.
+Examples of trajectory-based metaheuristics include Simulated Annealing (SA), Tabu Search (TS), Iterated Local Search (ILS) and Guided Local Search (GLS)~\cite{voudouris1999guided}.
 In population-based metaheuristics, a population of solutions is processed by several operators at each iteration (generation).
 The members of the population are replaced by new ones so that the solution space can be explored.
-Genetic Algorithms (GA)~\cite{haupt2004practical}, Ant Colony Optimization (ACO)~\cite{dorigo2010ant}, Artificial Bee Colony (ABC)~\cite{karaboga2011novel} and Particle Swarm Optimization (PSO)~\cite{poli2007particle} are widely-used population-based metaheuristics.
+Genetic Algorithm (GA), Ant Colony Optimization (ACO), Particle Swarm Optimization (PSO) and Artificial Bee Colony (ABC)~\cite{karaboga2011novel} are some widely-used population-based metaheuristics.

 With the increasing popularity of multi-processor and multi-core platforms, parallelism has become ubiquitous in today's computer technologies.
 Hence, parallel metaheuristics have attracted a lot of research effort.
-By now, most parallel metaheuristics are population-based metaheuristics.
-Not much effort has been done on parallel trajectory-based metaheuristics~\cite{alba2013parallel}.
-In this paper, we propose a parallel framework which can be used to design efficient parallel variants of traditional trajectory-based metaheuristics.
+Here we argue that designing a \emph{parallel framework} is more essential than designing a parallel metaheuristic.
+A parallel framework is a universal model for designing the parallel variants of a certain kind of metaheuristics.
+As sketched in Figure~\ref{fig:famework_alg}, a parallel framework defines how multiple metaheuristic processes cooperate with each other and one can apply different sequential metaheuristics to this framework to design different parallel metaheuristics.
+In this paper we propose a parallel framework which can be used to design the parallel variants of trajectory-based metaheuristics including TS, GLS, etc.